 We were on the move again.
 Unlike the California to Oregon move though, we had a giant moving truck!
 No more Beverly Hillbillying it for us.
 Jim, Austin and my MIL rode in the moving truck, pulling Jim’s truck, and I followed behind in my car.
 We had walkie-talkies to communicate with during the drive.
 I know.
 How low-tech!
 But we didn’t have cells then.
 I don’t know how we ever managed?

 I can still picture us pulling up to the townhouse we rented.
+It reminded me of the one my friends from the UK were renting through Letting Agents Coventry, to be honest.
 Jim and I had made another quick trip up to secure housing before the move.
 We couldn’t find a thing in the town his new company was in, so we settled on something about 20 minutes away.
 A new, three bedroom townhouse that was part of a duplex.
 It was located on a quiet street, across from a big park.
 We took a lot of walks exploring our new town.
 Austin loved to be out of the house!
 His stroller was our bff.
 We got settled in, celebrated Thanksgiving, had Austin’s first Christmas and tried to acclimate to our new surroundings.